USS SANTA FE SSN 763

 December 6, SSN 763 returned to homeport after underway for local operations.?

 July 11, 2016 USS Santa Fe departed Pearl Harbor to participate in at-sea phase of a biennial multinational exercise Rim of the Pacific (RIMPAC) 2016, in the Hawaiian Op.
-Area.
+Area; Returned to Pearl Harbor on Aug.
+4.